duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/14-computing/10-pi/20-pi-bash.md

 Recommended: 40 minutes

-Teachers can either use a live demonstration via a projector using the webpage for the Pi's text editor or utilize an online Bash tutorial (see _Useful Resources and References_ below) that the students can work through.
+Teachers can either use a live demonstration of the exercise via a projector using the webpage for the Pi's text editor where students follow along, let students follow along with the student book instructions, or utilize an online Bash tutorial (see _Useful Resources and References_ below) that the students can work through.

 By the end of the Main Lesson, students should be able to: